Mikejo5000/vsts-docs-pr/docs/build-release/concepts/definitions/release/approvals/gates.md

 Some scenarios and use cases for gates are:

   * **Incident and issues management**.
-Ensure the required status for workitems, incidents, and issues.
+Ensure the required status for work items, incidents, and issues.
 For example, ensure deployment occurs only if no priority zero bugs exist, and validation that there are no active incidents takes place after deployment.
   * **Seek approvals outside VSTS**.
 Notify non-VSTS users such as legal approval departments, auditors, or IT managers about a deployment by integrating with approval collaboration systems such as Microsoft Teams or Slack, and waiting for the approval to complete.
   * **Quality validation**.
 Query metrics from tests on the build artifacts such as pass rate or code coverage and deploy only if they are within required thresholds.
   * **Security scan on artifacts**.
 Ensure security scans such as anti-virus checking, code signing, and policy checking for build artifacts have completed.
 A gate might initiate the scan and wait for it to complete, or just check for completion.